kallavenkatesh/Compute-Statistics-from-Card-Draws/Readme.md

-# Descriptive Statistics Final Project
+# Computer Descriptive Statistics for a card-drawing task to demonstrate major concepts in descriptive statistics

 Note: This course is currently only available for free, so it's not possibleto submit your work for review.